miekg/dinit/README.md

 The maximum length of the command line that can be send is 512 character including the newline.

-With `dinit -s` you can easily access this functionality:
+With `dinit -submit` you can easily access this functionality:

 ## Options